 Decide Whether Your Sportsbook Platform Can Protect Margins at Scale

 Before building or upgrading sportsbook management software, operators should look beyond design, dashboards, and demo screens.
+If the player journey also needs work, the same review can sit beside a sportsbook UX design audit.
 The real question is whether the system can protect margin when exposure, live betting, fraud, limits, and compliance pressure move at the same time.

 Platform Evaluation Checklist